neallseth/lunar-cli/README.md

 ## Installation

-On all platforms, install globally with `npm i -g lunar-cli`
+Install globally with `npm i -g lunar-cli`

 Similarly, you can uninstall with `npm uninstall -g lunar-cli`, or view all globally installed NPM packages with `npm list -g`